 Welcome to the Cheltenham High School Class of 1968 webpage, CHS-68.org.
 Cheltenham Township was a great place to grow up in the 1950's and 60's.
 We were the consummate "baby boomers", and the "flower Children" of the 1960's.
 As children and young adults we saw the elimination of Polio, the first color television, the first satellite, the assassinations of John F. Kennedy, Martin Luther King, and Robert Kennedy, the Civil Rights Movement and the end of segregation, the first man walk on the moon, and a controversial war that killed over 58,000 Americans.
 We faced the fear of nuclear war and Soviet domination and we were the beginning of the "sexual revolution" and the "feminist movement."
 Quite a lot to take on as young adults, but we made it and like most CHS graduating classes we have been above average in our endeavors.

 The main reason for creating this site is to hopefully find all of you who have scattered throughout the country and the world.
-2008 marks the 40th year since graduation.
-We hope to have a reunion this year as we have had at 10, 20, and 30 years, but how can we plan a party if we can't find you!
-So please take a moment to send us your information using the registration link below.
-As a minimum we would like to have your email address, postal address, and phone, and if we do not have at least one of these we will not be able to contact you.
+2018 marks the 50th year since graduation.
+We hope to have a reunion in 2018 as we have had at 10, 20, 30, and 40 years, but how can we invite you to our party if we can't find you!
+Please use the online registration form link below (prefered) or contact me -firstname.lastname@example.org and I will add you to the email list As a minimum we would like to have your email address, postal address, and phone, and if we do not have at least one of these we will not be able to contact you.

 If you are a class member and you want to receive the latest information on reunions and events be sure to join our Yahoo group.
 If for some reason you do not want to join the group but still want email notifications send a blank email to: email@example.com and follow the directions in the reply email.